 - In-flight use

-If you have other electronics you want to take aboard the plane but are not sure if they are allowed, read below:
+If you have other electronics you want to take aboard the plane but are not sure if they are allowed or looking for a more comprehensive guide, read below:

 Electronic Devices Allowed On a Plane